eamars/efr32_platform_package/common/wg_data_v1.md

 Basic Report
 ------------
 *Hatch -> NCP*
 A simple packet for periodic reporting of data.
-This is the default periodic packet sent from the havtch, but can also be requested by a (Data Request)[wg_data_v1.md#data-request].
+This is the default periodic packet sent from the havtch, but can also be requested by a [Data Request](wg_data_v1.md#data-request).

 Extended Report
 ---------------
 *Hatch -> NCP*
 This is for reporting much datas.
 Since the basic report doesn't report a lot, this provides a deeper look into the device sensors for debugging, or simply for checkups on the device.
-This can be requested by a (Data Request)[wg_data_v1.md#data-request].
+This can be requested by a [Data Request](wg_data_v1.md#data-request).

 Data Request